 Sustaining the environment

 The issue is surely the maintenance of a sustainable environment.
-Ancient man harvested the land by regularly burning off - greening it.
+Ancient man harvested the land by regularly burning it off to green it.
 This caused tremendous changes in the natural environment.
 When we look at the bush today, we often distinguish between "natural" as against "cleared", as though one has been unaffected by humanity and the other affected.
-Yet natural bushland bears the marks of eons of creative human involvement.
+Yet natural bushland bears the marks of eons of creative human management.

-Mankind has a great capacity to destroy the environment.
 Testing proposed developments in line with the principle of maintaining a sustainable environment could curb once and for all the degradation of nature.
 This leaves open the shaping, changing, creative role given us by a loving God - the "ordering" of creation for the good of all.
-We need not be afraid of affecting our environment, of placing our mark on it, we need only fear its destruction as a life-sustaining habitat.
+We should not be afraid of affecting our environment, of placing our mark on it; we need only fear its destruction as a life-sustaining habitat.